Chemicals

 What is the current position of the chemicals industry?

-The chemicals industry has historically been a slow mover compared to other sectors in terms of embracing digitalization.
-However, senior executives are growing increasingly aware of the transformative potential of digitalization.
+While new technologies such as industrial AI promise efficiency and innovation gains, the chemicals industry has historically been a slow mover compared to other sectors in terms of embracing digitalization.
+However, senior executives are growing increasingly aware of the transformative potential of disruptive technologies.
 By harnessing digital technologies, chemical companies can enhance their existing products and services.
 This presents opportunities for chemical companies to:

 boost sales with data-driven R&D